williamtorberntsson/xplanegui/Documentation.md

 ### Map
 The map is loaded using **[ArcGis](https://developers.arcgis.com/javascript/latest/api-reference/)**. **[Esri-loader](https://github.com/Esri/esri-loader)** is used to load the map.
 Markers are used to mark own airplane and other airplanes.
-If CGF are friendly or not has to be toggled in the XPlane game itself and therefor the markers has be hardcoded.
+If CGF are friendly or not has to be toggled in the XPlane game itself.
 The markers can be designed and use your own svg.
 To create a marker you need a GraphicsLayer, a Point and a Graphic.
 An enemy, friendly and own airplane-markers have been created as examples in the **Map.js** component.